acterglobal/a3/README.md

 Let's see an example now!
 We have an API that returns a list of `Post` objects, this API is paginated and we need to show a feed displaying those Posts.

-The widget we will use for displaying such a feed is `RiverPagedBuilder!`
+The widget we will use for displaying such a feed is `RiverPagedBuilder!`.
+Refer to source code: [easy_example.dart](https://github.com/ftognetto/riverpod_infinite_scroll/blob/main/example/lib/easy/easy_example.dart)

 ```dart
     class EasyExample extends StatelessWidget {